 This technical note describes a method of implementing a serial Download Manager (DLM) and downloaded program (DLP) as a pair of coresident programs on a Rabbit 2000 based board having a single 256K byte flash chip.
-Sample code is provided in an attached ZIP file.
-This sample was developed and tested using Dynamic C 7.21 and it is not guaranteed to work under any later versions.
-Starting with Dynamic C 7.31, a sample DLM/DLP system is included in Samples/DOWN_LOAD.
-If you are using Dynamic C 7.31 (or later), please see Technical Note 218a for instructions on using the DLM/DLP system provided with your version of Dynamic C.
+The DLM/DLP system is included in Samples/DOWNLOAD.